-10 Reasons Why Older Siblings Can Be Terrible Sitters
+10 Reasons Why Older Siblings Can Be Terrible Baby Sitters

 Posted by: Sue Atkins

-Here’s something to ponder as you plan your well deserved night out from Babysitters.net !
+Here’s something to ponder as you plan your well deserved night out!

 - Power – Power struggles can develop, especially when siblings are relatively close in age.
 There is a saying, “Power tends to corrupt and absolute power tends to corrupt absolutely.”
 Older siblings may abuse their sense of power over their younger ones, which in turn can result in rebellion on the younger siblings’ part and a general breakdown of order.

-- Following House Rules – Ideally, house rules will be followed while parents are absent, however, there is always the child who feels he or she can improve upon those rules by making them more stringent since Mom and Dad are not around.
+- Following House Rules – Ideally, house rules will be followed while you are absent, however, there is always the child who feels he or she can improve upon those rules by making them more stringent since Mum and Dad are not around.
 On the opposite end of the scale is the child who didn’t like the rules anyway and allows anarchy to take over.

-- Bullying – Once the parents are gone, a sibling who has a tendency to bully may pull the stops out.
+- Bullying – Once you are gone, a sibling who has a tendency to bully may begin…..

 - Fear of being alone – Not everyone is okay with being alone, including some adults.
 Though technically the older child is not alone, the anxiety of being the responsible one added to the fear of being without adult protection can put a lot of unnecessary stress on him or her.